-- R. NECESSARY RESOURCES - Submit evidence such as a surety bond or financial statement to verify that the resources necessary to close, plug or abandon the well are available. - S. AQUIFER EXEMPTIONS - If an aquifer exemption is requested, submit data necessary to demonstrate that the aquifer meets the following criteria: (1) does not serve as a source of drinking water; (2) cannot now and will not in the future serve as a source of drinking water; and (3) the TDS content of the ground water is more than 3,000 and less than 10,000 mg/l and is not reasonably expected to supply a public water system.
+R. NECESSARY RESOURCES Submit evidence of documents please to stand 88 field and available statement to verify that the resources necessary to close, plug or abandon the well are available.

+S. AQUIFER EXEMPTIONS - If an aquifer exemption is requested, submit data necessary to demonstrate that the aquifer meets the following criteria: (1) does not serve as a source of drinking water; (2) cannot now and will not in the future serve as a source of drinking water; and (3) the TDS content of the ground water is more than 3,000 and less than 10,000 mg/l and is not reasonably expected to supply a public water system.
 Data to demonstrate that the aquifer is expected to be mineral or hydrocarbon production, such as general description of the mining zone, analysis of the amenability of the mining zone to the proposed method, and time table for proposed development must also be included.
-For additional information on aquifer exemptions, see 40 CFR Sections 144.7 and 146.04. - T. EXISTING EPA PERMITS - List program and permit number of any existing EPA permits, for example, NPDES, PSD, RCRA, etc. - U. DESCRIPTION OF BUSINESS - Give a brief description of the nature of the business.
+For additional information on aquifer exemptions, see 40 CFR Sections 144.7 and 146.04.

+T. EXISTING EPA PERMITS - List program and permit number of any existing EPA permits, for example, NPDES, PSD, RCRA, etc.

+U. DESCRIPTION OF BUSINESS - Give a brief description of the nature of the business.